 The Board of Ethics will conduct an initial inquiry and if there is reason to believe that a Code or common law violation may have occurred, proceed with an investigation.

-If the Bosrd determines as a result of its initial inquiry that there is no investigate such a complaint and issue an opinion on the complaint if it determines believes there is reason to believe probable cause of a Code violation may have occurred.
-In the absence of such, it will dismiss the complaint.
-If the Board determines the request is frivolous on its fact or the alleged violation would be de minimis, it may dismiss it without further action.
+If the Bosrd determines as a result of its initial inquiry that there is no reason to believe probable cause of a Code or common law violation may have occurred, or that the complaint is frivolous on its face or the alleged violation would be de minimis, it may dismiss it without further action.

+Complaints may be made anonymously, and in cases where they are not, upon request, the name of a complainant may be kept confidential.

 (3) The Board of Ethics may act on its own motion to initiate an investigation into an officer or employee's alleged violation of this Code.